 When I arrived home, I made the decision to start my day with a morning walk, despite the fact that it was the middle of winter.
 (I just made sure I had a good pair of winter boots for walking in ice and snow without slipping or freezing my toes off.)

-Starting the day with a morning walk is a great way to burn calories (around 100 calories per mile for a 180lb person) but it has another additional benefit.
+Starting the day with a morning walk is a great way to burn calories (around 100 calories per mile for a 180lb person) but it has another added benefit.

 Think about it like this – have you ever noticed that when you have a stressful morning, sleep through your alarm and barely get out of the front door on time, it negatively affects your entire day?